 made me wonder: Is there a way to make a fair version of the game, with a reasonable house edge?

 Then, when walking thru a casino, I passed a Sic Bo table that was closed.
-While I am no fan
+The basic bet of just

-a single value, and getting various payouts based on the number of hits, intrigured me.
+picking a single value, and getting varying payouts based on the number of times it hit, intrigured me.

-After spending some more time with Excel, the concept of using a standard deck of 52 cards, NO
+After spending some time with Excel, the concept of using a standard deck of 52 cards, and

-joker, and

 picking three cards, was exactly what I needed.
-With the multiple payouts available for a
+With the multiple payouts available for a single

-Last, I added a jackput when one of the rarest three card hands is followed by another of
+I then added a jackpot when one of the rarest three card hands is followed by another of

 those rare three card hands, and Pick A Card was born.